 Our Social Researchers are based in Cardiff, Edinburgh, Leeds, Liverpool, Sheffield, London, Newport and Titchfield.

-Jenny Dibden, is the current Head of the Government Social Research Service and also Director Science and Research Directorate in the Department for Business, Energy and Industrial Strategy.
+Jenny Dibden, is the Head of the GSR profession and also Director for Science and Research in the Department for Business, Energy and Industrial Strategy (BEIS).

 Our members come from a range of social science backgrounds including:

 - political science